jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-beta.md

    * `pod-security.kubernetes.io/<MODE>: <LEVEL>` (required to enable pod security)
    * `pod-security.kubernetes.io/<MODE>-version: <VERSION>` (*optional*, defaults to latest)

 A specific version can be supplied for each enforcement mode.
 The version pins the policy to the version that was shipped as part of the Kubernetes release.
-Pinning to a specific Kubernetes version allows for deterministic policy behavior while allowing flexibility for future updates to Security Policy Standards From earlier, recall that the possible modes are `enforce`, `audit` and `warn`.
+Pinning to a specific Kubernetes version allows for deterministic policy behavior while allowing flexibility for future updates to Pod Security Standards.
+From earlier, recall that the possible modes are `enforce`, `audit` and `warn`.

 When to use `warn`?